Mallory Book

 Mallory "Mal" Book is a fictional character appearing in American comic books published by Marvel Comics.
 She is depicted as a lawyer who is a rival of She-Hulk, and later the secret supervillain chairwoman of Fourth Wall Enterprises.

-The character made her live-action debut in the Marvel Cinematic Universe (MCU) Disney+ series She-Hulk: Attorney at Law (2022), portrayed by actress Renée Elise Goldsberry.
+The character made her live-action debut in the Marvel Cinematic Universe series She-Hulk: Attorney at Law (2022), portrayed by Renée Elise Goldsberry.

 Publication history

 The character first appeared in She-Hulk #1 (May 2004) and was created by Dan Slott.

 Fictional character biography

 Mallory Book is a lawyer employed by Goodman, Lieber, Kurtzberg & Holliway.
-She has a reputation for not only being beautiful, but also for being a tough defendant in court.
-She had garnered the nickname "The Face Who's Never Lost a Case", which doesn't intimidate Jennifer Walters.
-In her first appearance, Mallory clearly shows disdain towards Jennifer having to step out as She-Hulk so she can save the world.
+She is known for being beautiful and a tough defendant in court.
+She has garnered the nickname "The Face Who's Never Lost a Case", which does not intimidate Jennifer Walters.
+In her first appearance, Mallory shows disdain towards Jennifer having to step out as She-Hulk so she can save the world.
 In her next appearance, she represents a man who Doctor Strange had "wrongfully" captured.
 When the man is let go, Strange admits that he will be gunned down days later, shocking Mallory.
-Mallory and Jen soon begin working together with the former acting mostly oppressive over the latter.
-Mallory admits that Jen is "useful" in that she is good with heavy lifting.
-Even when Jen rescues her from a propeller blade, she fails to show any real gratitude.

-Mallory further mocks Jen when their boss Holden Holliway implies that she serve as a "baby-sitter" of sorts for his granddaughter Sasha.
+Mallory begins working with Jen, but this does not change her opinion of her.

-Jen's actions continued to frustrate Mallory.
-When Mallory represented Hercules, who had caused considerable physical injury to Constrictor, Jen suggested Hercules settle and pay damages, which he took over Mallory's suggestion of pleading insanity by stating that he was not the son of Zeus.
-While being reprimanded by the law firm's senior partners for losing the case, Mallory was seriously injured when Titania's attacked the firm in an attempt to kill Jen.
+When Mallory represents Hercules, who has caused considerable physical injury to Constrictor, in court, Jen suggests that Hercules settle and pay damages.
+While being reprimanded by the law firm's senior partners for losing the case, Mallory is seriously injured when Titania attacks the firm and attempts to kill Jen.

-When the firm was rebuilt, Mallory was depicted using a wheelchair for the several months it took her to fully recover, and, during this time, Awesome Andy secretly assisted her with her physical training and developed a crush on her.
-Mallory started defending villains, representing Ox and Boomerang against Young Avengers Stature and Vision, angering Jen who felt that representing villains was ethically wrong.
+As Mallory recovers from the attack, Awesome Andy secretly assists her with physical training and develops a crush on her.
+Mallory starts defending villains in court, representing Ox and Boomerang against Young Avengers Stature and Vision.
+This angers Jen, who felt that representing villains is ethically wrong.